b3r3ch1t/ChatRoomWithBot/README.md

 | ChatRoomWithBot.Domain.Test | Unit tests for Domain Layer |

 ## Configuration
-No need to manually create initial users and chat rooms—the system is pre-configured to seed the database with sample users and chat rooms using the `Seed()` method.
+No need to manually create initial users and chat roomsâ€”the system is pre-configured to seed the database with sample users and chat rooms using the `Seed()` method.

 | User | Password |
 | ------ | ------ |